Bird flu forces egg farm to euthanize 3 million chickens

 The highly pathogenic disease has returned to the Midwest earlier than authorities expected after a lull of several months with cases in Indiana, Minnesota, North Dakota and Wisconsin within the past week.
 There also have been several detections in western states over the summer.

 The disease is typically carried by migrating waterfowl, such as geese and ducks, Summers said.
-It only occasionally affects humans, such as farm workers, and the USDA keeps poultry from infected flocks out of the food supply.
+It only occasionally affects humans, such as farmworkers, and the USDA keeps poultry from infected flocks out of the food supply.

 The outbreak that earlier this year contributed to a spike in egg and meat prices appeared to be waning in June, but officials warned then that another surge could come back this fall.